 The World Health Organisation recognises perinatal mental health as a major public health issue; at least one in ten women has a serious mental health problem during pregnancy or in the year after birth (WHO, 20141).
-The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socio-emotional problems.
+The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socio-emotional issues.
 Research carried out at PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer & colleagues, 2016)2.

 This study has used a decision-modelling approach, based on data from previous studies to determine incremental costs associated with adverse effects, discounted to present value at time of birth.
 These costs are summarised in Schema 2.8 and 2.9 and have been uprated from 2012/2013 values to current prices.
 Estimates were based on mean probabilities of developing perinatal anxiety (without co-existing depression), its persistence in subsequent years, annual costs of health and social care and health disutility for people with anxiety disorder in the general population.
 Work days lost were calculated distinguishing again between remitted and non-remitted anxiety.
 Data on costs, health disutility and work days lost all referred to the general adult population with anxiety.
 Potential life years lost due to anxiety-caused suicide were not valued.
-Estimates for impact on children were based on mean probabilities that children exposed to perinatal anxiety developed adverse outcomes (emotional, behavioural and physical health problems), and evidence of long-term economic consequences linked to such outcomes.
+Estimates for impact on children were based on mean probabilities that children exposed to perinatal anxiety developed adverse outcomes (emotional, behavioural and physical health issues), and evidence of long-term economic consequences linked to such outcomes.
 Economic consequences referred to additional use of health and social care, education and criminal justice services and wider societal costs such as productivity losses and health related quality of life losses out-of-pocket expenditure.
+Figures have been uprated to 2019/2020 values.

-Public sector costs sector costs Perinatal anxiety Notes Mother Child Health and Social Care £4,669 £4,836 20 per cent/32 per cent of the mother/child's costs were associated with health and social care expenditure.
-Education £0 £356 Over half of child education costs were associated with conduct problems, with a smaller amount associated with chronic abdominal pain.
-Criminal £0 £603 Public sector costs £4,669 £5,795 All mother's public sector costs relate to health and social care expenditure.
-Wider societal perspective Productivity losses £6,394 £2,021 Productivity losses account for 28 per cent of total mother costs and 13 per cent of child-related costs.
-Health-related quality of life losses £11,861 £2,744 Health-related quality of life losses were the largest share of total expenditure for the mother.
-Out-of-pocket expenditure £0 £443 Unpaid care £0 £2,200 Chronic abdominal pain was associated with unpaid care costs.
-Victim of crime £0 £2,448 Conduct problems were associated with victim of crime costs.
-Wider societal £18,256 £9,856 Costs to the wider societal perspective for mother and child were perspective costs £27,545 and accounted for 73 per cent of total costs.
-Grand total £22,924 £15,651 Mother and child costs totalled £37,876.
+Public sector costs Perinatal anxiety Notes Mother Child Health and Social Care £5,179 £5,365 20 per cent/32 per cent of the mother/child's costs were associated with health and social care expenditure.
+Education £0 £394 Over half of child education costs were associated with conduct issues, with a smaller amount associated with chronic abdominal pain.
+Criminal £0 £668 Public sector costs £5,179 £6,428 All mother's public sector costs relate to health and social care expenditure.
+Wider societal perspective Productivity losses £6,592 £2,084 Productivity losses account for 28 per cent of total mother costs and 13 per cent of child-related costs.
+Health-related quality of life losses £13,157 £3,044 Health-related quality of life losses were the largest share of total expenditure for the mother.
+Out-of-pocket expenditure £0 £456 Unpaid care £0 £2,268 Chronic abdominal pain was associated with unpaid care costs.
+Victim of crime £0 £2,524 Conduct issues were associated with victim of crime costs.
+Wider societal £19,750 £10,376 Costs to the wider societal perspective for mother and child were perspective costs £28,869 and accounted for 73 per cent of total costs.
+Grand total £24,928 £16,804 Mother and child costs totalled £39,575.

-1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste Gulbenkian Foundation, Geneva.
+&lt;sup>1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste Gulbenkian Foundation, Geneva.

-2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192. pp. 83-90.
-ISSN 0165-0327, http://eprints.lse.ac.uk/64685/2/Bauer_Lifetime%20costs_2015.pdf [accessed 17 October 2017].
+&lt;sup>2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192. pp. 83-90.
+ISSN 0165-0327, http://eprints.lse.ac.uk/64685/2/Bauer\Lifetime%20costs\2015.pdf [accessed 17 October 2017].